Sebastian Barry: Commentary

 Eileen Battersby, ‘Poor drama and bad manners’, in The Irish Times [Weekend], 9 Feb., 2002, ‘[…] Sebastian Barry’s drama depicting the disgraced former taoiseach’s life and misdeeds is a vulgar, tacky travesty, argues Eileen Battersby.’
 Incls. remarks: ‘Hinterland is not Shakespeare because Haughey is not a tragic hero; he has no moral grandeur to lose.
 But his surviving the Arms Trial alone suggest that, beyond the big spending and grotesque self-delusions, there is something of near-sinister substance that demands scrutiny.
 A sloppy farce such as Hinterland is not the appropriate place for that political examination. / Nor should this play be condoned as the collective revenge of the Irish people on the man who betrayed the nation.
 It is to be hoped that the revenge of the Irish people is somewhat more sophisticated than the knowing cackles that greeted the direct hits of each unsubtle reference on the opening night.’
 Further: ‘Far from serving the nation in staging this silly trash, the national theatre has simply confirmed that the Irish love gossip.
 Most ironically of all, it has furnished the fallen squire with even more mythology and yet another escape route.’
 [End] (p.3.)

 Eileen Battersby, ‘I can no longer decide what is invented and what is real’, interview with Sebastian Barry, in The Irish Times (23 July 2011), Weekend Review, p.7: ‘[...]
 Willie Dunne also features in On Canaan’s Side, in which the character’s sister, Lilly, tells her story. / As with Roseanne, the narrator of The Secret Scripture, Barry’s 2008 novel, which won the Costa Book of the Year award, Lilly speaks in characteristic heightened literary prose.
 “The legend of my mother was that she died in giving birth to me.
 I broke free, my father said, like a pheasant from cover, noisily.
 His own father had been steward of Humewood estate in Wicklow, so he knew what a pheasant looked like, breaking from cover.” / As the novel opens, Lilly is grief-stricken, coming to terms with the latest, most cruel loss in a life of hard losses.
 But Lilly is strong; there is nothing passive about her.
 Barry refers to her as “my hero” and speaks about his Aunt Lilly.
 “I first saw her in about the mid-Sixties; I was a child but I remember her.
 She had arrived back from America and she was wearing this print dress, an American dress, and she looked so happy.
 I remember thinking that, exactly that: Here is a member of my family who actually looks happy.”
 It is a powerful moment. [...]’
 [Ensuing makes reference to The Engine of Outlight, &c.]
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 John Lahr, reviewing sundry plays incl.
 Sebastian Barry’s Our Lady of Sligo (Irish Repertory Th.), in New Yorker (8 May 2000), writes: ‘For Americans who watch Sebastian Barry’s Our Lady of Sligo (at the Irish Repertory Theatre), much of the historical predicament of Barry’s heroine, Mai O’Hara, a member of the Catholic bourgeoisie, which felt that it was robbed of its inheritance by the Sinn Féin revolution, is of almost no account.
-The dynamics of drama, not of Irish politics, are what hold the attention, or don’t. / Mai is a distressed alcoholic, who languishes with her memories and her monologues on a hospital deathbed in 1953.
+The dynamics of drama, not of Irish politics, are what hold the attention, or don ‘t. / Mai is a distressed alcoholic, who languishes with her memories and her monologues on a hospital deathbed in 1953.
 She is a roiling compendium of regret, an incarnation of personal and class disappointment - over her hate-filled, abusive marriage, her dead son, her lost prestige and promise.’
 Remarks on the opening lines in which Mai shows herself to be locked into an inner dialogue that cannot be reached by the others: ‘The stakes are thus lowered, and, inevitably, the weight of the drama falls on language rather than on behaviour.’
 Further, questions some of the poetic language: Barry can make wonderful music with words, but no one can accuse him of being a minimalist’; further, “I need rescue”, Mai says, and in her mouth speech becomes a kind of imperial assertion; she is, literally and figuratively, talking for history’.
 Lahr concludes: ‘Barry is probably Ireland’s finest living dramatist; his problem here is that his eloquence robs the barbarous moments of their danger.
 Hate and disgust and despair are rendered elegant.
 Barry writes beautifully, all right, but, unlike Chekhov, he insists too strenuously on himself as a poet, rather than letting the poetry of stage characterisation speak for him.’
 [End].
 Lead role played by Sinéad Cusack, dir.
 Max Stafford-Clark. (p.124.)

 [ top ]